aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 _213_ As money and commodities always come into physical confrontation with each other, the amount of money that is required to facilitate their movement in exchange is equal to the sum of all prices.
 Since prices rise and fall, the amount of money required to move commodities around may also rise or fall.

-_214_ More on price:

-_'one commodity infects another through their common value-relation, so that their prices, expressed in gold or silver, gradually settle down into the proportions determined by their comparative values, until finally the values of all commodities are estimated in terms of the new value of the monetary metal'._
+_214_ One commodity infects another through their common value-relation, so their prices gradually settle down into proportions determined by their comparative values until the values of all commodities are estimated in terms of the new value of the monetary metal.

 _216_ A decisive factor in this regard is the question of turnover: